-SAT and ACT Policies C8 Entrance exams
+SAT and ACT Policies

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- ✓ seeking applicants?
+C8 Entrance exams

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking ✓ applicants?

-daringsion for Fair 2010.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Not Used

 Submitted

 C8A SAT or ACT ✓

 C8A ACT only

 C8A SAT only